TokisanGames/Terrain3D/doc/docs/import_export.md

 7) Click `Run Import` and wait 10-30 seconds.
 Look at the console for activity or errors.
 If the `Terrain3D.debug_level` is set to `debug`, you'll also see progress.

-8) When you are happy with the import, scroll down in the inspector (half of it is hidden by the `Surfaces` panel) until you see `Terrain3D, Storage`.
+8) When you are happy with the import, scroll down in the inspector (half of it is hidden by the `Textures` panel) until you see `Terrain3D, Storage`.

 9) Click the right arrow next to the Terrain3DStorage file and save the file wherever you wish.
 Make sure to save it as `.res` which is a binary Godot resource file.